-Established more than 200 years ago ‘for the good of mankind’, the University of Strathclyde has always had a global outlook.
-Situated in the heart of Glasgow – one of the UK’s largest cities – the University has a vibrant, international community and is home to more than 20,000 full-time students from more than 100 countries.
+Established more than 200 years ago 'for the good of mankind', the University of Strathclyde has always had a global outlook.
+Situated in the heart of Glasgow - one of the UK's largest cities - the University has a vibrant, international community and is home to more than 22,000 full- and part-time students and 3,600 staff from more than 100 countries.

 Strathclyde Business School is one of the largest and longest established business schools in Europe and graduates are in high demand in both the public and private sectors.

 The business school is part of an elite group of schools worldwide to be triple accredited, holding accreditation from the international bodies, AMBA, AACSB and EQUIS.
 Ranked as the best in Scotland, the Strathclyde Business School is internationally recognised for its excellence in research and was recently named ‘Business School of the Year’ at the Times Higher Education Awards 2016.

 As part of their studies, students have the opportunity to study abroad, focusing on international business issues and developing skills in a foreign language.

 The Faculty of Engineering at Strathclyde is one of the largest, best equipped engineering faculties in the UK and the largest in Scotland.
 It is renowned internationally for research, teaching quality and strong links with industry.

 There are a wide range of subjects to choose from and students benefit from interactive lecture rooms and state-of-the-art laboratories within world-class facilities.
 The extensive links with industry allow students the opportunity to spend between three months and one academic year studying at a university abroad, in locations such as Europe, Canada, the USA, Mexico, Australia, Japan and Singapore.

 The Faculty achieves a consistently high graduate employment rate and all undergraduate courses are fully accredited by the relevant professional engineering institutions allowing graduates to become eligible for Chartered Engineer status.